Misc pink floyd piper at the gates of dawn

 1967 – The Piper At The Gates Of Dawn

-In Cambridge, London, by the end of ’65, Waters, Mason and Wright joined up with Barrett – who would become the band’s songwriter, lead guitar player, lead singer- and after several changes, they formed Pink Floyd, named by Syd Barret, in honor of blues’ musicians Pinkney ‘Pink’ Anderson and Floyd Council.
-In 1966, under Barrett’s guide, Pink Floyd would start out to become a psychedelic band, after an incursion on R&B territories.
+In Cambridge, London, by the end of ’65, Waters, Mason, and Wright joined up with Barrett – who would become the band’s songwriter, lead guitar player, and lead singer- and after several changes, they formed Pink Floyd, named by Syd Barret, in honor of blues’ musicians Pinkney ‘Pink’ Anderson and Floyd Council.
+In 1966, under Barrett’s guide, Pink Floyd would start to become a psychedelic band, after an incursion on R&B territories.
 Pink Floyd’s hallucinatory presentation of lights and music at London’s Roundhouse in 1966, brought psychedelia to the U.K. scene.
 The group carried rock and roll into a dimension that was more cerebral and conceptual than ever.

-Arnold Layne become a top 20 in the British chart and See Emily Play reached number 6, which gave them the opportunity to appear on the national TV programme Top of the Pops in July 1967With the album’s success, they began to tour, first with Jimi Hendrix.
-Meanwhile Barrett mental problems began to show up.
-Syd was a true gifted genius but he was also a step away from insanity, and as he starts to consume hard on LSD, he began to lost control of himself.
-On the US tour he would start to play music out of the tune and even music that wasn’t part of the band repertoire.
+Arnold Layne became a top 20 in the British chart and See Emily Play reached number 6, which allowed them to appear on the national TV program Top of the Pops in July 1967.
+With the album’s success, they began to tour, first with Jimi Hendrix.
+Meanwhile, Barrett’s mental problems began to show up.
+Syd is a truly gifted genius but he is also a step away from insanity, and as he starts to consume hard LSD, he begins to lose control of himself.
+On the US tour, he would start to play music out of tune and even music that wasn’t part of the band’s repertoire.
 They hired Waters’ and Barrett’s old high school friend Gilmour, as a fifth member in February of 1968.
 Gilmour was to take over the lead guitar.
 Plans would be for Barrett to stay in the band but not play live any longer.
-However, the five piece Floyd didn’t last long as Barrett’s mental instability grew worse and he left the band just two months later.
-The next album Saucerful Of Secrets contains one left song from Syd Barrett , Jugband Blues.
-Things soon would be changing, Waters took over most of the writing and lead vocals and Gilmour gives another presence from the guitar into the band’s sound.
+However, the five-piece Floyd didn’t last long as Barrett’s mental instability grew worse and he left the band just two months later.
+The next album Saucerful Of Secrets contains one left song from Syd Barrett, Jugband Blues.
+Things soon would be changing, Waters took over most of the writing and lead vocals and Gilmour gave another presence from the guitar into the band’s sound.

 Many claimed The Piper At The Gates Of Dawn to be the greatest British psychedelic album, other than the Beatles Sgt.
 Pepper’s.
-It’s incredible how they put out The Piper at the Gates of Dawn and only six years later released Dark Side of the MoonThe changes in the music are thunderous!
+It’s incredible how they put out The Piper at the Gates of Dawn and only six years later released Dark Side of the Moon.
+The changes in the music are thunderous!
 Pink Floyd will reach greater heights, on Dark Side of the Moon, but with Piper…, they capture perfectly the essence of 60’s psychedelia like nobody else.

 Studio Album, released in 1967